Are you wondering if you should sign up your child for a Teddy Eddie course?

 Detailed information on the key language skills and knowledge that a child will acquire during the course is outlined in the Parents’ Guide.

 Minimum training is the same for all the students.
 However, children’s progress is often more significant and sometimes even the creators of the method are surprised!
 If and when that happens depends on many factors: attendance, a child’s age, years of education, getting a feel for language at home, individual predispositions or character.

-– mastering target vocabulary
+– mastery of target vocabulary

-– responding to teacher’s instructions
+– responses to the teacher’s instructions

-– answering teacher’s questions
+– answering the teacher’s questions

-– participating in games and quizzes.
+– participation in games and quizzes.

 Teddy Eddie at home